itsnamgyu/node-one/README.md

 ## Limitations
-- JSON file based User database (DB is not an area of interest)
 - Updating a model is not supported on the frontend, only the API.
-- The backend does not manage primary keys.
-The index page simply generates a random id for each new user; to minimize DB implementation.
-- Doesn't support authentication, communicating primary keys, etc.
+- Doesn't support authentication etc.